Fabio Quagliarella: Style of play

-An opportunistic yet hard-working forward, with an eye for goal, good off-the-ball movement, and a strong positional sense, Quagliarella was primarily known for his accurate and powerful striking ability from distance, as well as his ability in the air (both with his head and acrobatically), and his penchant for scoring spectacular goals from volleys and shots anywhere outside the area.
-Usually a striker, he was a versatile forward, capable of playing anywhere along the front line, and was also deployed as a winger, as a second striker, and even as an attacking midfielder, due to his technical skills and ability to create space and provide assists for teammates, in addition to scoring goals himself.
-He was also an accurate penalty taker.
+Quagliarella was recognised for his long-range shooting, as well as scoring with headers and volleys.
+Though usually a striker, he was occasionally deployed as a forward, winger, second striker, and an attacking midfielder.
+He also took penalty kicks during his career.

-Although not a renowned sprinter, Quagliarella had his running speed clocked at 35.07 km/h in August 2021 at the age of 38, which made him one of the fastest players in the Serie A.
+Quagliarella had his running speed clocked at 35.07 km/h at the age of 38, making him one of the fastest players in the Serie A.

 Personal life

 Quagliarella wore the number 27 in honour of Niccolò Galli, a childhood friend and youth academy teammate of his who used to wear this number; Galli died in a road accident in 2001, at the age of 17.
+He also wore the number 18 while with Juventus.

 In February 2017, Quagliarella revealed in an interview with Mediaset that during his time at Napoli, he and his family were threatened by a stalker over five years, which eventually led to his departure from the club.